Vision-iOS/Documentation/README.md

 </p>

 ### Behavioral patterns
-The unification of the recurring behavioral patters led to:
+The unification of the recurring behavioral patterns led to:
 - Interest in an app that uses artificial intelligence or a model that goes beyond the subject's imagination.
 - Get the information you need quickly.
 - Sense of cataloging and having a mental order on a whole.